 (Organ and Tissue Authority 2015)

-Transplantable organs can be the heart, lungs, kidneys, liver, pancreas and intestine, and possible donation tissues include heart valves and other heart tissue, musculoskeletal tissue, skin and parts of the eye (Organ and Tissue Authority 2016).
+Transplantable organs can be the heart, lungs, kidneys, liver, pancreas and pancreas islet, and possible donation tissues include heart valves and other heart tissue, musculoskeletal tissue, skin and parts of the eye (Organ and Tissue Authority 2018).
 Nurses have the power and responsibility to be an advocate for their patients and their loved ones, as well as future donor recipients, by knowing when to refer any potential donors on to relevant teams.

-The way in which a person dies influences which organs and tissues are available for donation and the way the donation process occurs (Organ and Tissue Authority 2016).
-Before donation can take place, death must be determined in one of two ways: brain death or cardiac death.
+The way in which a person dies influences which organs and tissues are available for donation and the way the donation process occurs (Organ and Tissue Authority 2018).
+Before donation can take place, death must be determined in one of two ways: brain death or circulatory death.

 All deceased persons can be referred as potential tissue donors.
-Subject to medical suitability assessment and relevant donor checks, the process may or may not go ahead.
-Most tissue retrieval can take place up to twenty four hours after death, and age limits range from sixty years for heart tissue, to ninety nine years for eye tissue (Curtis & Ramsden 2012).
+Subject to a medical suitability assessment and relevant donor checks, the process may or may not go ahead.
+Most tissue retrieval can take place up to 24 hours after death, and age limits range from 60 years for heart tissue, to 99 years for eye tissue (Curtis & Ramsden 2011).

-The Australian and New Zealand Intensive Care Society (2010), states that determination of brain death must be conducted by two senior doctors, performing the same set of tests to see if the patient has any of the following:
+The Australian and New Zealand Intensive Care Society (2010) states that determination of brain death must be conducted by two senior doctors performing the same set of tests to determine whether the patient has any of the following:

 Once brain death has been determined, and if organ donation is to go ahead, the patient is then transferred to the operating theatre where the organ and tissue retrieval surgery will take place.
-The ventilator is removed during the operation and the patients’ heart will stop beating (Organ and Tissue Authority 2016).
+The ventilator is removed during the operation and the patient's heart will stop beating (Organ and Tissue Authority 2018).